KenKundert/quantiphy/README.rst

 Example
 -------

-Here is a very simple example that uses *QuantiPhy*.
+Here is a simple example that uses *QuantiPhy*.
 It runs the *du* command, which prints out the disk usage of files and directories.
-The results *du* are gathered and then sorted by size and then the size and name of each item is printed.
+The results from *du* are gathered and then sorted by size and then the size and name of each item is printed.